 As signal rise times increase, consideration should be given to the propagation time and reflections of a routed trace.
 If the propagation time and reflection from source to load are longer than the edge transition time, an electrically long trace will exist.
 If the transmission line is short, reflections still occur but will be overwhelmed by the rising or falling edge and may not pose a problem.
 But even if the trace is short, termination may still be required if the load is capacitive or highly inductive to prevent ringing.

 Series termination is an excellent strategy for point-to-point routes, one load per net.
 Whereas parallel (end termination), is preferred for busses with a number of loads in a multi-drop topology.
 For DDR3/4 layouts, a series termination is generally not required for on-board memory devices.
 However, if your design has plug-in memory then the data and data mask signal length may be excessive and require a series termination.

-To read this entire column, which appeared in the February 2018 issue of the Design007 Magazine, click here.
+To read this entire column, which appeared in the June 2018 issue of Design007 Magazine, click here.